raspberrypilearning/catch-the-dots/en/step_4.md

 If you play the game now, you can see that the dots sometimes get created one top of each other.

 --- task ---
-Add code to the 'yellow' dot sprite so that it waits 4 seconds after the flag is clicked before appearing.
+Change the code in the 'yellow' dot sprite so that it waits 4 seconds after the flag is clicked before appearing.

 ![screenshot](images/dots-more-dots.png)